dot-tsu/lira/README.md

-# 🎹 Pianero
+# 🎹 Lira

-Pianero will be interactive web app that makes learning piano chords and scales easy and visual.
+Lira will be interactive web app that makes learning piano chords and scales easy and visual.

 ## Tech Stack